 - Oesophagus is blind ended proximally and arises from the carina distally

 The presentation therefore varies.
-The infant may become cyanosed during feeding, or may vomit/cough up food.
+The infant may become cyanosed during feeding or may vomit/regurgitate food.
 Management is usually through the surgical resection of the fistula, and the anastomosis of any discontinuous segments.

 Pseudoglandular Stage: Weeks 8-16

-At this stage, there is no gas exchange yet, and so the lungs are unable to oxygenate blood.
-However, the lungs are a metabolically active, developing tissue, which means they are able to remove large amounts of oxygen from the blood.
+At this stage, as there are no alveoli, there is no gas exchange – and so the lungs are unable to oxygenate blood.
+However, the lungs are a metabolically active, developing tissue, which means they are able to remove large amounts of oxygen from the blood

 In order to stop the lungs from starving the body of oxygen, the ductus arteriosus shunts blood from the pulmonary artery directly to the aortic arch.
 This closes at birth in the vast majority of people.